patroni/patroni/docs/README.rst

 YAML Configuration
 ------------------

-Go :ref:`here <settings>` for comprehensive information about settings for etcd, consul, and ZooKeeper.
+Go :ref:`here <yaml_configuration>` for comprehensive information about settings for etcd, consul, and ZooKeeper.
 And for an example, see `postgres0.yml <https://github.com/zalando/patroni/blob/master/postgres0.yml>`__.

 Environment Configuration